hashgraph/hedera-services/hedera-node/docs/lambdas.md

 We propose that lambdas be subject to the same gas throttle as top-level contract calls.
 Specifically, when a lambda executes, its initial EVM sender address is the payer of the referencing transaction.
 If this payer is a system account, no throttles are applied.
-Otherwise, if the network is at capacity for gas usage, lambda execution can be throttled on that basis and the referencing transaction will roll back with final status of `LAMBDA_GAS_EXHAUSTED`.
+Otherwise, if the network is at capacity for gas usage, lambda execution can be throttled on that basis and the referencing transaction will roll back with final status of `LAMBDA_EXECUTION_THROTTLED`.

 ### Lambda execution environment